CUCentralAdvancement/adr-docs/docs/0003-domain-driven-design.md

 ## Status

-This record is under review for acceptance.
+- **Under Review** - This record is under review for acceptance.
 The DE (Digital Engagement) team has not used a specific development design philosophy in the past so each new idea needs some time to gauge effectiveness.